denisecase/digital-forensics-resources/task_forensic_copy/README.md

-# Case 001: Creating a Forensic Copy
+# Case 001: Forensic Copies with PowerShell

 This repository contains three PowerShell scripts that can be used to: